fcongson/brand-themes/README.md

 ## Components

-The component uses each property from the theme.
+The component provides sensible defaults that can be overriden based on design tokens while also allowing an `override` property to supply any css to the component.

 Button Component